Uralstech/Qwen-KCC-On-Device-Pipeline/site/overview.md

 - **Conversion & Packaging:**
   - The fine-tuned model was converted to LiteRT format (formerly TFLite) using the ["AI Edge Torch"](https://github.com/google-ai-edge/ai-edge-torch) toolkit.
   - The resulting LiteRT model was packaged into LiteRT-LM format using utilities from the ["LiteRT-LM"](https://github.com/google-ai-edge/LiteRT-LM) project.
+The final packaged model artifact is available on Hugging Face at <https://doi.org/10.57967/hf/7392>.

 This pipeline closely mirrors the engineering principles and reproducibility focus of the prior Gemma-3n work, now adapted to the Qwen2.5 family to enable efficient on-device inference while preserving domain-specific relevance for advisory tasks among Indian smallholder farmers.